dallas22ca/Tableo/README.md

 Tableo.jquery.js
 ======

 ####Pronounced Table-Oh.
-Lightweight jQuery plugin for adding a filter to a table.
+Lightweight jQuery plugin for adding a filter to a table, ul, or ol.

 ## Quick Start